thibaut-neoledge/azure-docs.fr-fr/articles/azure-stack/azure-stack-powershell-configure-quickstart.md

 Set-ExecutionPolicy RemoteSigned `
   -force

 # Uninstall any existing Azure PowerShell modules.
-To uninstall, close all the active PowerShell sessions and run the following command:
+To uninstall, close all the active PowerShell sessions, and then run the following command:
 Get-Module -ListAvailable | `
   where-Object {$_.Name -like “Azure*”} | `
   Uninstall-Module

-# Install PowerShell for Azure Stack
+# Install PowerShell for Azure Stack.
 Install-Module `
   -Name AzureRm.BootStrapper `
   -Force